jan004/Getting-and-Cleaning-Data/codebook.md

 ```

-Show a few rows of the dataset
+Show a few lines of the dataset
 ------------------------------